demidafonichev/ecosystem/README.md

 4. Delete your device
 5. Chose plant that is in your device
 6. Chose default way of care or create your own
+7. Create your own way of care
+8. Change you own way of care

 ## Actions you can add to your way of care:
 ### 1. Watering